 What are the payment options and features?

 In addition to different payment options, annuities can include different features.
 One of the more popular features is an annual increase option.
 This feature provides for annual increases in the payment amount beginning on the anniversary following your initial payment.
-The annual increase can be based on a fixed percentage or linked to changes in the Consumer Price Index (CPI).
+The annual increase can be based on a fixed percentage or linked to changes in the Consumer Price Index (CPI), referred to as "inflation."
 Note that the initial payment amount for an annuity with this option may be lower than an identical annuity without the option.

 Let’s take a look at how these payment options might differ, using Fidelity’s Guaranteed Income Estimator tool.
-Shown below are the actual results for a hypothetical 65-year-old man who invests $100,000 in a lifetime income annuity starting today.
-We assume he was born on May 1, 1949, and started receiving income on June 20, 2014, with a 2% annual increase.
+Shown below are the results for a hypothetical 65-year-old man who invests $100,000 in a lifetime income annuity starting today.
+We assume that he was born on March 1, 1951, and started receiving income on April 21, 2016, with a 2% annual increase.